nebulaw/notescape/README.md

 ### About
-Notescape is a platform to interact with movies, take notes about them and share them with people.
+Notescape is a platform to interact with movies, take notes about and share them with people.